Skip to main content

 Integrative Medicine

 Residents are able to complete the world-renowned certificate program in Integrative Medicine offered through the University of Arizona.
 This program is completed virtually and asynchronous, allowing residents to progress at their own pace.
 All costs are covered by the residency program.
-Additionally, residents can put these skills into practice with program alum and faculty member Dr. Anna Shannahan, who completed a fellowship in Integrative Medicine and works in Northwestern’s Osher Center for Integrative Medicine.

 Spanish Immersion